JR Notogawa Station shaped like a waterwheel.

 15. Hino Station (日野駅), Omi Railways Main Line, Hino

 Hino Station is another old station that takes you back to the prewar years on the inside.
 It has a nice vintage look and feel inside.
-The station building is the original one built in 1900.
+The station building is the original one built in 1916.
 However, outside the station building, there are just too many modern objects that clutter the vintage facade: A waiting taxi (and often a bus), phone booth, and vending machine (always the worst offender).
 Otherwise, I would rank this station higher.
+In late Dec.
+2016, plans to renovate the station were announced and donations are being solicited to cover the cost.
 Next to the station is a small tourist information office that is always helpful especially during the Hino Matsuri float festival, blooming Shakunage Gorge, and other local festivals.
 Hino Station is Hino town’s sole train station and one of the main stations on Ohmi Railways.

 Inside JR Torahime Station.